ViolaFlower/Re-Console/README.md

 ![Information](https://cdn.modrinth.com/data/cached_images/e25570e1d156c711baad158a5565061b157a94e9.webp)

 Re-Console is the official modpack for the Legacy4J mod, seeking to expand upon it, improve performance and add QoL features on top of the mod itself.

+## 📥 Installation Guide
+There are multiple ways to install and experience Re-Console: Legacy.
+## 3rd Party Launchers
+### Modrinth Launcher (Recommended)
+For the easiest possible installation, I recommend using the Modrinth Launcher.
+It's light, easy to use, reasonably quick, and only takes a few clicks to set up.
+Once you have it installed, you can install Re-Console: Legacy by searching for the modpack in the Modpacks section.
+### Prism/MultiMC
+Although more complicated, you can install Prism Launcher from their website.
+Prism is much more versatile and stronger as a launcher, but has a worse GUI.
+From there, add an instance and search "Modrinth" for Re-Console: Legacy.

+## 🐛 How to Report Issues
+Please use the issue tracker linked at the top of the page if you are experiencing bugs, crashes, or other issues.
+Be sure to include necessary information like your hardware/software (such as the GPU and CPU, modpack version and OS) so that it's easier for us to find issues and resolve them.

 # 🎯 Goals